 - Partner education through content libraries and assessment

 A good PRM will improve the scalability of your partner program.
 When you are researching a PRM solution, be sure that it integrates with your current tech stack.
 There are plenty of options out there, so finding a solution that integrates with your current CRM should be easy to find.

 3. Partner Ecosystem Platform

-The advantage to a quality Partner Ecosystem Platform (PEP) is that you have a global view of all the partners in your ecosystem and can see where you have overlap.
-This can help you to to identify new sales opportunities and ways to accelerate deals with partners.
-Armed with this data you also have visibility in to where you can gain influence with your prospects.
+The advantage of a quality Partner Ecosystem Platform (PEP) is that you have a global view of all the partners in your ecosystem and can see where you have overlap.
+This can help you to identify new sales opportunities and ways to accelerate deals with partners.
+Armed with this data you also have visibility into where you can gain influence with your prospects.

 Every partnership is different, so your use case may not be the same as the next person’s.
 However, a PEP can show where your partner can help you meet your customers’ needs.
 Perhaps one of your vendors needs help gaining traction in a specific region or maybe you need to know which sales teams to align to co-sell effectively.
 Whatever your business needs are, a PEP gives you clear vision across your ecosystem.

 Every enterprise needs to map and share its ecosystem data in order to foster growth and innovation.
 A survey by McKinsey found that “53 percent of [companies] that are ‘high performing’ rate themselves as effective users of analytics.”
 It’s very important to leverage data and analytics if you want your business to grow quickly.
 This requires complex account mapping from a Partner Ecosystem Platform.
 The old way of using spreadsheets to map ecosystem data is outdated and in the end, costing you money.
 The data that you get with a Partner Ecosystem Platform will help you to accelerate revenue and win with customers.